First things first—allow us to introduce ourselves.

 Hello, my name is Michelle.

-Good stuff: Slightly obsessed with food, mom to Natalie and Olivia, die-hard Browns’ fan (no, seriously), ’80s fanatic, blogger behind ClevelandFoodie.com, happy with cheese, wine and bread.
+Good stuff: Slightly obsessed with food, mom to Natalie and Olivia, has consistently believed this year is the Browns year since 1986, Pearl Jam fanatic, retired blogger behind ClevelandFoodie.com, happy with cheese, wine and bread.

-Boring stuff: Over 16 years of hybrid social and PR experience and ideas, mainly focusing on moms, CPG, OPE and Housewares.
-Most recently, launched the social marketing practice at Rosetta Publicis, one of the top 10 digital agencies according to AdAge and named #2 customer engagement agency in the world by Forrester.
-At Rosetta, built the social practice from zero to 20 across 9 offices and exceeded all financial projections set for the team in the first 12 months.
-Since 2006, authored the largest food blog in Ohio dedicated to local food, freelance writer for Forbes Travel, accredited member of PRSA and a fellow for The Society for New Communications Research.
+Boring stuff: Over 20 years of hybrid social and PR experience, mainly focusing on moms, CPG, OPE and Housewares.
+Prior to founding Hello, Michelle launched the social marketing practice at Rosetta Publicis, one of the top 5 digital agencies according to AdAge and named #2 customer engagement agency in the world by Forrester.
+Prior to Rosetta, she spent 10 years at Marcus Thomas in the PR group and launched that agency’s social media practice.
+She once authored the largest food blog in Ohio, is a freelance writer for Forbes Travel, an accredited member of PRSA and a fellow for The Society for New Communications Research.

 We love this business